hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_pre-QC.md

 The scRNA-seq method-specific steps are required for the generation of the count matrix, and we will cover what is involved in this later, but after this step, the same methods can be utilized.
 After generating the count matrix, the raw counts will be assessed to filter out poor quality cells with a low number of genes or UMIs, high mitochondrial gene expression indicative of dying cells, or low number of genes per UMI.
 After removing the poor quality cells, the cells are clustered based on similarities in transcriptional activity, with the idea that the different cell types separate into the different clusters.
 After clustering, we can explore genes that are markers for different clusters, which can help identify the cell type of each cluster.
 Finally, after identification of cell types, there are various types of analyses that can be performed depending on the goal of the experiment.

-We are going to start by discussing the first part of this workflow: generating the count matrix from the raw sequencing data.
+We are going to start by discussing the first part of this workflow, which is generating the count matrix from the raw sequencing data.

 <img src="../img/sc_gen_matrix_workflow.png" width="300">